Best-Verie/boxing_dqn_agent/README.md

 ##  Best Model

 The best-performing model is:boxing_exp01_baseline_cnn with mean reward of 5.9

-Files:
+The baseline CNN model outperformed others because it used balanced default hyperparameters that ensured stable learning.
+With only 100,000 timesteps, modified settings like high gamma or altered exploration failed to converge.
+The CNN also captured spatial features effectively, making it more robust than other configurations, especially under limited training conditions.
 ## Key files

-experiments/BestVerie_experiments.ipynb: Full training pipeline with callbacks and visualization Hyperparameter_tables/BestVerie_hyperparameter_results.csv: Summary results table results/BestVerie.zip: logs,models, everything related to the training process
+###  experiments/BestVerie_experiments.ipynb: Full training pipeline with callbacks and visualization

+- Hyperparameter_tables/BestVerie_hyperparameter_results.csv: Summary results table
+- In drive link: /BestVerie.zip: logs,models, everything related to the training process

 ## Raissa IRUTINAGBO's experiments results